 - If your appendix has ruptured, touching the belly area may cause a lot of pain and lead you to tighten your muscles.

 - A rectal exam may find tenderness on the right side of your rectum.

 A blood test will often show a high white blood cell count.
 Imaging tests may also help diagnose appendicitis.
 Imaging tests include:

 Most of the time, a surgeon will remove your appendix as soon as you are diagnosed.

 If a CT scan shows that you have an abscess, you may be treated with antibiotics first.
 You will have your appendix removed after the infection and swelling have gone away.

 The tests used to diagnose appendicitis are not perfect.
 As a result, the operation may show that your appendix is normal.
 In that case, the surgeon will remove your appendix and explore the rest of your abdomen for other causes of your pain.

-If your appendix ruptures before surgery, recover may take longer.
+If your appendix ruptures before surgery, recovery may take longer.
 You are also more likely to develop or problems, such as:

 - An abscess